 While Google Ads is specific enough to tell you what ad types and formats to use, it’s still up to you how you’re going to get the most out of your ad placements.
 A few best practices include finding out which sites your audience frequents, determining the kind of response or behavior they show toward ads, and then creating ads for all possible sizes for every website to help you find the most effective options.

-Ultimately, these insights can dictate the best Google ad placement for your campaigns.
-And don’t forget to set up your ads with a focus on helping customers with their needs through your offers or recommended solutions.
+Ultimately, these insights can dictate your campaigns’ best Google ad placement.
+And don’t forget to set up your ads with a focus on helping customers with their needs through your offers or recommended solutions..